-3. Steve Pavlina
+4. Steve Pavlina

 Steve has been at the forefront of productivity and personal development since the late 90s and he even “uncopyrighted” all his work in 2010.

 Recommended Post: The Notification-Free Challenge

-4. Dumb Little Man
+5. Dumb Little Man

-The best section is the “How To” section which gives you a primer on everything from looking for an apartment to how to clean your camera.
+The best section is the How To section, which gives you a primer on everything from looking for an apartment to how to clean your camera.

 Recommended Post: 55 Bullet-Proof Productivity Hacks

-5. Zen Habits
+6. Zen Habits

 An amazing productivity site specifically designed for creative people.
 Because of this focus, there are tons of articles about creativity in addition to productivity.

 Recommended Post: Idea Capture Tools

-7. Pick The Brain
+8. Pick The Brain

-Erin’s work sweeps across the productivity and self-improvement landscape to focus on how people can lead more satisfying lives overall.
+Erin’s work is more of a mental positivity blog that sweeps across the productivity and self-improvement landscape to focus on how people can lead more satisfying lives overall.

-Recommended Post: 6 Steps For AMental Spring Cleaning That Everyone Can Do
+Recommended Post: 6 Steps For A Mental Spring Cleaning That Everyone Can Do

-8. Barking Up The Wrong Tree
+9. Barking Up The Wrong Tree

-If you’re looking for evidence-based tips and scientific inquiry into productivity and performance, then Eric Barker is the blogger you’re looking for.
+If you’re looking for evidence-based tips and scientific inquiry into productivity and performance, then Eric Barker is the productivity expert you’re looking for.

 Recommended Post: Most Productive People: 6 Things They Do Every Day

 They can dish out some life-changing tips and look great doing it too.
 The team at Adobe puts it together, and I love all of their books which are must-reads.

 99u will do a deep dive into the art world and then come back up for air to discuss how that one colleague is using the office fridge.
-And all of its worthwhile.

-11. Mark Manson
+12. Mark Manson

 Recommended Post: Life Is A Video Game: Here Are The Cheat Codes

-12. Exile Lifestyle
+13. Exile Lifestyle

-Colin Wright is the epitome of a digital nomad, even letting readers and listeners to his podcast vote on where his next home will be.
+He’s also the epitome of a digital nomad, even letting readers and listeners to his podcast vote on where his next home will be.

 Recommended Post: “Educational Balance”

-13. Keep Productive
+14. Keep Productive

-Francesco goes in-depth on all of the tools out there and shares his workflow stack as well.
+Francesco goes in-depth on all of the productivity tools out there and shares his workflow stack as well.
 Before you decide to jump in and find a new productivity app, see what Francesco has to say first.

-14. Becoming Minimalist
+15. Becoming Minimalist

-Josh Becker complained about cleaning out his garage to his neighbor
+Josh Becker complained about cleaning out his garage to his neighbor.

 “Maybe you don’t need all this stuff,” his neighbor said.